WBEZ

-WBEZ (91.5 FM) – branded WBEZ 91.5 – is a non-commercial educational radio station licensed to serve Chicago, Illinois, and primarily serving the Chicago metropolitan area.
-Financed by corporate underwriting, government funding and listener contributions, the station is affiliated with both National Public Radio and Public Radio Exchange; it also broadcasts content from American Public Media.
-The station and its parent organization were previously known as Chicago Public Radio; since 2010, the parent company has been known as Chicago Public Media.
-Some of the organization's output—including nationally syndicated productions This American Life and Wait Wait...
-Don't Tell Me!—is branded as either from WBEZ or Chicago Public Media.
+WBEZ (91.5 FM) – branded WBEZ 91.5 – is a non-commercial educational radio station licensed to Chicago, Illinois, and primarily serving the tri-state region of the Chicago metropolitan area.
+It is owned by Chicago Public Media and is financed by listener contributions, corporate underwriting and some government funding.
+WBEZ is affiliated with both National Public Radio (NPR) and the Public Radio Exchange (PRX).
+It also broadcasts content from American Public Media and the BBC World Service.
+It produces several nationally syndicated shows for public radio stations, including documentary program This American Life, and co-produces news and politics quiz program, Wait Wait...
+Don't Tell Me! with NPR.

-In addition to a standard analog transmission, WBEZ broadcasts over two HD Radio digital subchannels, operates full-power repeater WBEQ (90.7 FM) in Morris, and is available online.
-WBEZ-HD2, carrying a user-generated content format focused on "urban alternative" and branded Vocalo.org, is also relayed over WBEW (89.5 FM) in Chesterton, Indiana.
+WBEZ has an effective radiated power (ERP) of 5,700 watts with its transmitter atop the John Hancock Center on North Michigan Avenue.
+It broadcasts over two HD Radio digital subchannels.
+It operates full-power repeaters WBEK (91.1 FM) in Kankakee and WBEQ (90.7 FM) in Morris, as well as several FM translators.
+WBEZ-HD2, carrying a user-generated content format focused on "urban alternative music" and branded Vocalo.org, is also relayed over WBEW (89.5 FM) in Chesterton, Indiana.

 History

+Classroom instruction

-WBEZ first went on the air on April 7, 1943, carrying instructional programming for the Chicago Public Schools.
+WBEZ was among the earliest FM stations in Chicago. first went on the air on April 7, 1943, carrying instructional programming for the Chicago Public Schools.
 However, initially only a few classrooms were able to tune in, because most did not have FM receivers.
 It originally broadcast at 42.5 MHz, before moving to 91.5 MHz in 1947.

 Its transmitter was located atop Chicago's Morrison Hotel and its studios were in the Builders Building.
 In 1949, the station's transmitter was moved to Marshall Metropolitan High School in Chicago's East Garfield Park neighborhood.
 As of 2021, it is atop the John Hancock Center.

-For most of its early years, the station broadcast only instructional programs, operating on weekdays on which Chicago Public Schools were in session.